 The currency declined as much as 3.5 percent on Thursday, the most in emerging markets, amid concern the unscheduled rate increase will provide only temporary support.
-It had reversed losses of as much as 5.2 percent Wednesday after the central bank raised its late liquidity window rate by 300 basis points to 16.5 percent.
+It had reversed losses of as much as 5.2 percent Wednesday after the central bank raised its late liquidity window rate by 300 basis points.

 Much of the the currency’s performance during the next few days now depends on the external environment, according to analysts.
 If the U.S. dollar loses steam and emerging-market currencies rebound from recent lows, the lira may follow suit.
 If not, it will probably remain among the weakest in developing nations, they say.

 “Is lira weakness avoidable?
 Perhaps not so much, considering Turkey’s high inflation and large external financing needs,” said Emre Akcakmak, a Dubai-based portfolio adviser at East Capital International.

 The central bank acted after three weeks of turbulence in the currency market, with the lira rallying 2 percent by the end of Wednesday.
 President Recep Tayyip Erdogan, who’s seeking re-election in a June 24 vote, didn’t specifically mention the rate increase in a televised speech Wednesday, but sought to reassure investors by pledging allegiance to global principles on monetary policy.